-- 1. Clinical trials need to be an interventional trial - 2.
-Pharmaceutical agents can be generic (off patent), registered for this indication, or under development by an academic institution. - 3.
+- 1. Clinical trials need to be an interventional trial with potential to lead directly to improved outcomes.
+If an investigational trial is not a part of the initial proposal, the applicants must clearly demonstrate/explain how the proposed project will lead to such a trial and within what timeframe. - 2.
+Pharmaceutical agents can be approved drugs being used in an off-label fashion approved for this indication, or under development - 3.
 Open for early stage first in human clinical trials to late-stage clinical trials (Phase 1, 2 and 3) where creation of a patient-initiated protocol is possible (described later in guidelines for patient engagement) - 4.
-Clinical trials should serve patients interests with primary endpoints that seek to provide clinical benefit.
-Trials should not have biological or translational primary endpoints, but applicants may include secondary non-clinical endpoints - 5.
-If the applicant wishes to apply for funds to conduct correlative studies that are translational in nature and form part of the interventional clinical trial, we encourage you to reach out to us to confirm eligibility.
-Such projects should clearly demonstrate the potential to lead directly to improved outcomes for patients or lead directly to a clinical trial.
-Applicants will be asked to estimate the time frame for their research to result in a clinical trial: within how many years.
+Clinical trials should serve patients interests with primary clinical endpoints Trials may have biological or translational secondary endpoints - 5.
+If correlative studies are essential to the development of the interventional trial, the applicant must clearly describe how the correlative studies will lead to an interventional trial with clinical endpoints. - 6.
+Patient engagement is a critical component of this application.
+Detailed instructions are provided in this document.

 The research questions listed above are meant to serve as examples and are by no means restrictive.
-All projects will need to address shared mechanisms across 3-4 oncogene driven LUADs.
-Projects that focus on one type of oncogene-driven LUAD will not be funded through this mechanism.

-Note:

-- 1. Clinical trials testing immunotherapies need to be discussed with Rising Tide/LUNGevity before applying since their applicability in the treatment of oncogene-driven LUAD is limited. - 2.
-The Rising Tide/LUNGevity award will not cover the total cost of a trial.
+Note: Clinical trials testing immunotherapies need to be discussed with Rising Tide/LUNGevity before applying since their applicability in the treatment of oncogene-driven LUAD is limited.

 Final selection will be contingent on scientific review and availability of funds.
-If you have any questions, please contact us to clarify scope of your project.
+If you have any questions, please contact us to clarify the scope of your project.